wearelighthouse/wordpress/README.md

 ### Bedrock

-Bedrock has a lot to offer and the best thing to do is to head over to their [site](https://roots.io/bedrock/) and learn all about it there.

-These, however, are the reasons we are using is (taken pretty much straight from their site):
+[Bedrock](https://roots.io/bedrock/) has a lot to offer and the best thing to do is to head over to their [site](https://roots.io/bedrock/) and learn all about it there.
+These are the reasons we are using is (taken pretty much straight from their site):

+**Better Wordpress project structure**

-* Better Wordpress project structure - Every bit of code should "live" somewhere and that somewhere should be obvious
+Every bit of code should "live" somewhere and that somewhere should be obvious.

+**Dependency management**

-* Dependency management - Composer is how we manage PHP dependencies everywhere but Wordpress, this alone is reason enough to use Bedrock
+Composer is how we manage PHP dependencies everywhere but Wordpress, this alone is reason enough to use Bedrock.

+**Easy Wordpress configuration**

-* Easy Wordpress configuration - Using Dotenv you can easily setup environment specific configuration
+Using Dotenv you can easily setup environment specific configuration.

-* Enhanced security - Everything is no longer in the web root...
-See point one
+**Enhanced security**

+Separated web root and secure passwords.

-#### Starting a Project
+### Starting a Project

 Again taken from the [Bedrock Github](https://github.com/roots/bedrock).